upstash/redis-examples/roadmap-voting-app/README.md

 ## This code is outdated.
-Please see [the newer version](https://github.com/vercel/next.js/tree/canary/examples/with-redis)
+See the newer version [here](https://github.com/vercel/next.js/tree/canary/examples/with-redis)